omarhazeem/pet-catalog-vue/README.md

-# 🐾 Pet Supplies E-Commerce — Catalog & Discovery
+# Pet Supplies E-Commerce — Catalog & Discovery

-A standalone **Catalog & Discovery microfrontend** for a pet supplies e-commerce platform.
-This component allows users to browse products, search for products, apply filters, sort results, and view detailed product information.
+This repository contains the **Catalog & Discovery** part of a pet supplies e-commerce website.

+The main purpose of this component is to help users browse available pet products, search for a specific product, apply different filters, sort the results, and view more information about each product.

-This project was developed as part of a **Component-Based Software Engineering (CBSE)** group project.
-Each team member is responsible for an independent microfrontend using a different frontend framework and UI library.
+This component is developed as an independent microfrontend as part of a **Component-Based Software Engineering (CBSE)** group project.
+Each member of the group is responsible for a different part of the system and uses a different frontend framework.

 ---

-## 📌 Project Overview
+## Project Overview

-The e-commerce system is divided into three independent microfrontends:
+The e-commerce project is divided into three main microfrontends:

 | Component               | Owner  | Framework | UI Library   |
 | ----------------------- | ------ | --------- | ------------ |